 6. Movie candy and RedBox codes – Buy a box of popcorn (usually 3 for $1) or a bag of popcorn kernels, if that’s more your style (usually about 80 cents a bag) and a box or two of movie candies (if you’re buying for me, I’d suggestion Junior Mints and Raisinets).
 Add a little card with a couple of codes for a free movie at Redbox or Blockbuster express (Google some) and you’ve got a movie night at home.

 7. Nail Polish – I love nail polish, especially in fun, unusual colors.
-Pick up three or four for $1 each at the drug or grocery store (maybe a grey, , tie a ribbon around the top and, ta-da!
+Pick up one or two of these for $5.49 each with a bottle of remover at the drug or grocery store (maybe a grey, , tie a ribbon around the top and, ta-da!

 11. Gloves – Even in relatively warm places (like Arizona and Texas), there are still days when you just NEED gloves.
 Target has pretty sets of two – one solid, one patterned – for $2 (in stores only, apparently, as I can’t track them down on their website).
 One for your purse, one for the glove box.